RWS/studio-api-docs/apiconcepts/integration/adding_custom_wizard_steps.md

 Open package wizard specifics
 ----
 * You can provide your own custom package converter to be used in the Open Package wizard.
 To do so, create a class that implements the `IExternalPackageConverter` interface and decorate it with the `ExternalPackageConvertor` attribute.
 The Plugin Framework will pick it up as an extension point.
 * The wizard `Data` object is available in the custom package converter as well, via the `ExternalPackageConversionInfo.CustomData` property.
-This alllows you to configure your converter using wizard pages.
+This allows you to configure your converter using wizard pages.

 See also: [full sample application with source code](https://github.com/RWS/trados-studio-api-samples/tree/master/TranslationStudioAutomation/Sdl.CustomWizardSteps.Sample) (on GitHub).